Yash3561/reasoning_flow/README.md

-Using learned representation of trained LLMs, we visualize and quantify reasoning dynamics, offering **both theoretical foundations and empirical tools** for studying interpretability and reasoning behavior.
+Using learned representations of trained LLMs, we visualize and quantify reasoning dynamics, offering **both theoretical foundations and empirical tools** for studying interpretability and reasoning behavior.

 ## Key Findings